fuminoritanizawa/webpage/content/authors/admin/_index.md

 - Visitors
 ---

-Fuminori Tanizawa is a sophomore at Harvey Mudd College majoring in Mathematics and Computational Biology.
-He has a research background in molecular genetics, evolutionary development, and behavioral biology, and is interested in both molecular and evolutionary genetics.
-Born in Japan and raised in Tokyo, London, and Los Angeles, he loves coffee and scuba diving.
+Fuminori/Fumi is an undergraduate student at Harvey Mudd College majoring in Mathematical and Computational Biology.

+He has worked on research molecular genetics, evolutionary development, and behavioral biology projects at the National University of Singapore (Singapore), Shizuoka University (Japan), and Harvey Mudd College (USA).
+Among many exciting fields, he is currently fascinated by both molecular and evolutionary genetics.

+Born in Japan and raised in Tokyo, London, and Los Angeles, he is culturally adaptable, speaking both Japanese and English.
+He describes himself as passionate, adaptable, and patient.
+Outside the lab, he is a gym rat, who loves coffee, scuba diving and traveling.

 <br>